Cedar Knolls, New York: 19th century

 Completed in 1852, the New York and Harlem Railroad ran northward from New York City, passing through the Harlem Valley and skirting the eastern boundary of Yonkers.
 Originally planned to be laid down along what is now Central Park Avenue, the rail bed was diverted through Tuckahoe mid-construction to facilitate the shipment of heavy loads from the highly regarded Tuckahoe marble quarries, active in the years 1818 to 1930.
 The pure white Tuckahoe marble was used to build the United States Capitol and St. Patrick's Cathedral.
-The white marble can be seen locally in the 1911 County Bridge where Pondfield Road West crosses the Bronx River and the Bronx River Parkway.
+The white marble can be seen locally in the 1911 County Bridge, where Pondfield Road West crosses the Bronx River and the Bronx River Parkway.

 Train stations were established every mile or so along the line, and villages developed around them.
 One of these stations was built in 1844 at the site of a river ford, Underhill's Crossing, which was later renamed Bronxville.
 Trains ran twice a day in each direction, 90 minutes each way.

 In 1876, Nathaniel Valentine bought the Cedar Knolls Farm and subdivided it.
-In the early 1880s, the land between present day Cedar Knolls and Bronxville was subdivided and named Armour Villa.
+In the early 1880s, the land between present-day Cedar Knolls and Bronxville was subdivided and named Armour Villa.
 Armour Villa was the first of three artist colonies to be established around the Bronxville train station.
 The second artist colony was Lawrence Park, developed in Bronxville by William Van Duzer Lawrence in 1889.
 The third and final artist colony was Cedar Knolls.
 Its provenance resurfaced in an offering of 1893–94 that referred to “266 Choice Lots Being a Part of Cedar Knolls at Bronxville in the City of Yonkers.”
-This subdivision was generally bounded by present-day Bronxville Road, Chatfield Road, Bayberry Street, and Palmer Road.
+Present-day Bronxville Road, Chatfield Road, Bayberry Street, and Palmer Road are generally bound by this subdivision.
 The subdivision offering was never fully actualized as planned, and it contained a large, blank portion referred to as Plat A. Early in the next century, Plat A was to be subdivided as present-day Cedar Knolls.

-Cedar Knolls in the late 1880s and early 1890s was considered a frontier outpost.
+Cedar Knolls was considered a frontier outpost in the late 1880s and early 1890s.
 The only nearby thoroughfares, Bronxville Road and Palmer Road, were mere paths unconnected with the hamlet of Bronxville and only vaguely connected with Yonkers.
-There were no other roads, no utilities, no services, and no stores.
+There were no other roads, utilities, services, or stores.
 Just a farm and a train stop, a rowboat's ride away.